-The qualifying examination will be administered by the Students Advisory Committee and chaired by a Moderator who is not a member of the students Committee (AC 19 May 95).
+The qualifying examination will be administered by the students Advisory Committee and chaired by a Moderator who is not a member of the students Advisory Committee.
 The Moderator must be identified at least two weeks prior to the examination.
 Students must file appropriate paperwork for the scheduling and announcement of the qualifying examination with the office of the Dean of Graduate Studies.
-Consistent with SMS procedures, the examination will be advertised and open to all interested faculty members.
-The examination should be taken by the end of the third semester (M.S.), or fifth semester (Ph.D.), and should in every case occur well before the final defense in order to be consistent with the SMS Milestones.
+Consistent with SMS procedures, the examination will be advertised and open to all faculty members.
+The examination should be taken by the end of the third semester (M.S. students), or end of the fifth semester (Ph.D. students), and should in every case occur well before the final defense consistent with SMS Milestones.
+The minimum elapsed time between successful completion of the qualifying examination and the final defense must be no less than six months for M.S. students and no less than one year for Ph.D students.

-If the student does not pass the Qualifying Examination s/he must retake the examination within six months.
+If the student does not pass the Qualifying Examination he/she must retake the examination within six months.
 A no-pass on the second examination is grounds for dismissal from the graduate program.
-In cases of conditional passes or no-passes, it is the Moderator's responsibility to notify the Dean of Graduate Studies of the outcome as soon as possible following the conclusion of the examination.